Suzuki GS450: History

 The 1980 Suzuki GS450 is a 448cc engine street racer bike that was first created by the Japanese manufacturer Suzuki in direct competition with Honda's CM series.
-It was put into production after its predecessor, the GS 400, which was manufactured from 1976-1981, and discontinued when its successor, the GS500, entered production from 1989-2009.
+It was put into production after its predecessor, the GS 400, which was manufactured from 1976 to 1981, and discontinued when its successor, the GS500, entered production from 1989 to 2009.
 The GS450 is considered a standard, a relatively small bike that can be extensively modified to suit a rider's taste.

 Specifications

-The specifications of the bike include an 2.08 meters long, 49.5 centimers wide frame, with a 79 centimeters seat height and 138.4 inch wheel base.
+The specifications of the bike include an 2.08 meters long, 49.5 centimeters wide frame, with a 79 centimeters seat height and 138.4 centimeter wheel base.
 Without fluids the bike weighs 175 kg.

 It is able to carry 205 kg of rider and luggage.
 Able to reach speeds of 100 mph (160 km/h) this motorcycle can take the rider where they want to go in a quick and stylish manner.
 An electric ignition and starter make for easy startup.
 It has been claimed that the twin cylinder motor can reach 23 km/L in a patient cruise.